rsandagon/quiz_nodejs_express_backbone_bootstrap/README.md

 Notes
 =====
-To make the node server running continuosly, you may install [https://github.com/nodejitsu/forever](node forever) and run
+To make the node server running continuosly, you may install [node forever](https://github.com/nodejitsu/forever) and run

 	forever start server.js